 - a.
 Rehabilitated side-slope areas above the water table will be covered with a minimum 150mm of topsoil/organic matter and seeded with the General Rehabilitation Seed Mix that will consists of native wildflowers and grasses, as outlined in the Species Planting List.
-The establishment of side-slopes will occur progressively and generally follow the sequence of extraction and side slope/setback grading and seeding. - b.
+The establishment of side-slopes will occur progressively and generally follow the sequence of extraction and side slope/setback - b.
 As part of the establishment of progressively rehabilitated side-slopes above the water table, any undisturbed setback areas will be tilled, seeded with the General Rehabilitation Seed Mix, and planted with nodal/tree shrub plantings. c.
-The rehabilitated side-slope and undisturbed setback areas are to be planted so that seasonal maintenance is minimized once - plants have been established to naturalize through succession. d.
+The rehabilitated side-slope and undisturbed setback areas are to be planted so that seasonal maintenance is minimized once plants - have been established to naturalize through succession d.
 No nodal tree or shrub planting will occur within any fenced Archaeological Site Areas - e.
-Any existing native trees and shrubs that have started to regrow within the rehabilitated side-slope and setback areas are to be maintained, where possible, unless they are invasive or in poor condition.
-For the nodal tree/shrup plantings the following installation and maintenance specifications shall be imp - i.
+Any existing native trees and shrubs that have started to regrow within the rehabilitated side-slope and setback areas are to be maintained, where possible, unless they are invasive or in poor condition. - For the nodal tree/shrub plantings the following installation and maintenance specifications shall be implemented: i.
 Nodal planting areas will occur in suitable, ecologically strategic locations and are conceptually shown on the drawing. ii.
 Nodal shrub/tree plantings on the side slope and within the setback areas shall include a mixture of coniferous and deciduous tree and shrub species to promote species diversity and provide a variety of species to compensate for any substrate deficiencies (see nodal planting detail on this page).
 Recommended species are outlined in the species planting list.
-It is recommended that Ash (Fraxinus spp.) species be avoided in rehabilitation plantings due to the invasion of the Emerald Ash Borer. - iii.
-Within the nodal plantings, trees are to be installed on 3-5m centre spacing, depending on species and planted randomly spaced and staggered to appear more natural. - iv.
-All installed trees shall be a minimum of 1.2m (~4 ft) in height with a sufficiently developed root ball to sustain planting. v.
+It is recommended that Ash (Fraxinus spp.) species be avoided in rehabilitation plantings due to the invasion of the Emerald - iii.
+Within the nodal plantings, trees are to be installed on 3-5m centre spacing, depending on species and planted randomly - iv.
+Tree plantings will consist of 95% whips/saplings and 5% calliper trees (≥4 cm).
+Shrubs will include a variety of sizes between v.
+The nodal plantings shall result in a planting density of 5 trees and 25 shrubs per 100 m2. - vi.
 All tree installations shall include rodent guards that are flush with the ground surface.
-Rodent guards should be removed after 3-5 years to avoid future trunk damage. - vi.
-Within the nodal plantings, understory plantings shall complement the natural vegetation occurring adjacent to the subject lands and shall be spaced according to species anticipated growth rate. vii.
-All planted vegetation is to be native to the local area and selected for hardiness, wind and drought resistance. viii.
-Any woody plant rood defects (e.g. girdling) shall be corrected prior to installation.
-All woody plants shall be installed such that the root crown/trunk flare is exposed above the soil surface to ensure proper oxygenation of the rooting zone. ix.
-All installed woody plants shall be watered (deep soaking) following installation. - x.
-Woody plant installations shall occur in the Spring (i.e. April or May) or fall (i.e.mid-September to early October) depending on seasonal conditions. xi.
+Rodent guards should be removed - vii.
+Within the nodal plantings, understory plantings shall complement the natural vegetation occurring adjacent to the subject - viii.
+All planted vegetation is to be native to the local area and selected for hardiness, wind and drought resistance. - that the root crown/trunk flare is exposed above the soil surface to ensure proper oxygenation of the rooting zone. x.
+All installed woody plants shall be watered (deep soaking) following installation. - xi.
+Woody plant installations shall occur in the Spring (i.e. April or May) or fall (i.e.mid-September to early October) depending - xii.
 During the first year, nodal plantings shall be watered and monitored until established.
-During the second year, the planted areas shall be inspected twice each year, once in the spring after leaf break and once in the fall prior to leaf drop to ensure - any planted vegetation that is in poor condition is fertilized, watered and monitored to improve health and vigour.
+During the second year, the planted areas shall be inspected twice each year, once in the spring after leaf break and once in the fall prior to leaf drop to ensure any planted vegetation that is in poor condition is fertilized, watered and monitored to improve health and vigour.
 Within the first three years of installation, any planted vegetation that has failed to establish shall be replaced in the subsequent spring or fall.